Altoon Sultan

 Altoon Sultan (born 1948) is an American artist known for her small-scale egg tempera paintings depicting details of agricultural machinery.
 Working in a tradition of formalist realism, her works nevertheless treat her subject matter like found abstractions.
 Sultan lives and works in Groton, Vermont.

 Early life and education

 Sultan was born in Brooklyn, New York, in 1948.
 She received a Bachelor of Fine Arts degree in 1969 and a Master of Fine Arts in 1971 from Brooklyn College, where she studied painting with Philip Pearlstein and Lois Dodd.
 She also attended the Skowhegan School of Painting and Sculpture in Maine.

 Work

 Sultan’s paintings are often based on photographs she has taken of agricultural landscapes and equipment.
 Her technique combines representational detail with simplified forms and bold use of color, sometimes compared to minimalist approaches to composition.
-She frequently works in egg tempera on calfskin parchment.
+In 1972 and 1974 Sultan was the recipient of a MacDowell residency.

 In addition to painting, Sultan writes about art and maintains Studio and Garden, a blog featuring her photography, reflections on her practice, and exhibition commentary.

-Career

-Sultan has exhibited in the United States and internationally since the 1970s.
-Her work has been shown at Marlborough Gallery (New York), Tibor de Nagy Gallery (New York), McKenzie Fine Art (New York), Chris Sharp Gallery (Los Angeles), Hollybush Gardens (London), and Zero… (Milan).